 Here we operate on the belief that with a little curiosity, life can be a lot more delicious.
 Be it in the meals you make, the parties you plan, the gifts you give, or the travels you take, we’re here to inspire you to explore everyday.

 A California girl through and through, Aida was raised on the beaches of SoCal and still finds the most relaxing moments ones where there’s a soundtrack of waves crashing on the beach.

-Just as California has influenced me, so has my family – a sort of modern day Brady Bunch if you will.
-With divorced and remarried parents and six siblings with every permutation of relation, we’re a sort of E.U. of a family.
-We’re a bit Irish, Dutch, Italian, and French, so cured meat, cheese, and good alcohol are our common dialects.
+She splits her time between California and the road and lives for the laid back elegance that defines the Golden State.
+Just as California has influenced Aida, so has her family – a modern day Brady Bunch if you will.
+With divorced and remarried parents and six siblings with every permutation of relation, they’re a sort of E.U. of a family.
+A bit Irish, Dutch, Italian, and French, so cured meat, cheese, and good alcohol are their common dialects.

 Through the years, Aida has lived north, south, east, and across the pond, but California has always been her first love.
 The sense of adventure, mix of cultures, and laid back attitude inspire her cooking to be what it is today – effortless, fresh, yet a bit adventurous.

 Aida started cooking in high school but decided to make it her career when she attended Cornell University’s School of Hotel Administration.
 There she dreamt of working at a food magazine and went for it when she moved to Paris to hone her kitchen skills at Le Cordon Bleu Paris.
 Her time in Europe included time in Florence where she learned to speak Italian and cook the food.